SolitworkAS/sw-afc-public-infra/README.md

     terraform init
     ```

+5. Login to the azure subscription that should host the installation
+    ```bash
+    az account set --subscription "<subscription-id>"
+    ```

-5. Run the following command to deploy:
+6. Run the following command to deploy:

     ```bash
     terraform apply